ZenMnky/th-fsjs-phrase-hunter/README.md

 - Uses JavaScript and OOP to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.
 - A player continues to select letters until they guess the phrase (and win), or make five incorrect guesses (and lose).
 ==============
-Custom Stylings:
+## Custom Style Changes To:
+### Army Theme
+- Font
-- TBD
+- Background color
-- TBD
+- live/lost 'heart' icons
-- TBD
+- Header color